bcroy/bcroy.github.io/docs/_posts/2023-10-26-random-matrices-for-net-analysis.markdown

 Well, recall that $$a_1, b_1, c_1$$ are the elements of $$Q_1^T Q_1$$, and correspondly $$a_2, b_2, c_2$$ are the elements of $$Q_2^T Q_2$$, where $$Q_i$$ are the rows of $$Q$$ for group $$i \in \left\{1,2\right\}$$.
 It's not too hard to show that $$a_1 + a_2 = 1$$, $$c_1 + c_2 = 1$$, $$b_1 + b_2 = 0$$ since we know $$Q^T Q = I$$.

+### Covariance derivation early ideas

+This is scratch work and ideas below... ignore for now.

+Some ideas:

+#### Decompose the total covariance into the conditional covariances
 We can develop the relationship between $$\mathrm{Cov}\left[X_1\right], \mathrm{Cov}\left[X_2\right]$$ and $$\mathrm{Cov}\left[X\right]$$.
 I haven't done it in detail yet, but some things cancel but there is also a cross-term in $$\mathrm{Cov}\left[X\right]$$ that needs to be accounted for.

+#### Decompose into conditional means plus noise?
 What if we focus on the rows of $$X_1$$ and $$X_2$$?
 We could rewrite every row $$i$$ of $$X_1$$ as $$\vec{\mu_1} + \vec{\epsilon_{1,i}}$$.
 To start, just consider one of the dimensions (say the "x" axis).
 Then $$\epsilon_i$$ is a mean 0 random variable, and maybe we could figure out its variance (since it's related to the Bernoulli).
 So what if we do this (taking $$\vec{q_1}$$ as the first column of $$Q_1$$ -- let's just deal with group 1 for now):\\
 $$a_1 = \vec{q_1}^T \vec{q_1} = \sum_{i=1}^{n_1} q_{1,i}^2$$\
 Let $$\bar{q_1} = \mathrm{mean}(q_1)$$, so $$q_{1,i} = \bar{q_1} + \epsilon_i$$.